mbottoms3/weather_application/README.md

 This application retrieves weather data on a given city when the city is searched

-This application allows the user to easily find the temperature, weather conditions, humidity and wind speed of any city they want
+This application allows the user to easily find the temperature, weather conditions, humidity and wind speed of any city they want, including the following 5 days forecast

 ## Table of Contents